-Displaying It Prominently
+Display It Prominently

 You can staple them or use a hole punch and yarn or rings.
-Then display the calendar in a prominent place in your home -- on the fridge or on the wall in a can't-miss-it spot.
+Then display the calendar in a prominent place in your home—on the fridge or on the wall in a can't-miss-it spot.
 Make a big deal of turning the page as new months roll around and of looking ahead at upcoming seasons and holidays.

-Many kids really marvel that their drawings, done so far in advance, actually reflect what is really happening in their world later -- and it really does feel like a lot later to them.
+Many kids really marvel that their drawings, done so far in advance, actually reflect what is really happening in their world later—and it really does feel like a lot later to them.
 What a powerful set of ideas their writings and drawings have conveyed!

 Yes, late elementary kids or middle schoolers might want to make a "perfect" calendar using a computer program, and high schoolers might be using Google calendar or another app in perfecting time management skills to balance their studies, their activities, and a part-time job.